alanb128/ha-environmental-sensors/README.md

 ### Assembly

 3D print the top, bottom, and insulator.
 Then use the photos below to help assemble the unit.
+The file `schematic-mini.pdf` shows how to wire everything together.

 <img src="/mini/images/mini-01.jpg">